Darren Hayes: 2022–present: Homosexual, tour and memoir

 On 18 August 2022, Hayes announced that Homosexual, his fifth studio album, would be released that October.
 A fourth single, "All You Pretty Things", was released on 19 August 2022.
 When the album was released on 7 October 2022, Hayes said "My new album was born from a desire to rid myself of the grief I developed over the years I lost to shame growing up in a world where being gay was met with rejection and condemnation.
 I wanted to revisit my teenage years with the wisdom of a proud 50-year-old gay man and revisit my youthful memories and view them through this new peach-tinted lens of joy.
 I imagined an adolescence where I could be loved for who I truly am today.
 Through this music, my goal was to reclaim my happiness and reclaim my identity.
 That confidence gave me the courage to explore deep wounds in my life and explore old trauma from the perspective of an effervescent endless summer."
 Homosexual debuted at number 6 on the Australian Digital Albums and number 16 on the Australian Artist Albums Chart.
 The album debuted at number 82 on the UK Albums Chart, also placing on the UK Download and Album Sales charts, placing at numbers 3 and 13, respectively.

 In April 2023, Hayes graced the cover of Washington, DC's Metro Weekly.
 The magazine featured a 13-page pictorial and Q&A about Hayes' past career and recently concluded Do You Remember? tour.
-On 10 February 2023, Peking Duk released a version of "I Want You" featuring re-recorded vocals by Hayes.
+On 10 February 2023, Australian electronic band Peking Duk released a remake of "I Want You" with re-recorded vocals from Hayes.
 On 1 May 2023, Hayes released an official music video for "Feels Like It's Over", directed by Andrew Huebscher.
 An edited version of the song was released as the fifth single from Homosexual on 12 May 2023.
 In June 2023, it was announced that Hayes' memoir would be published in 2024.
 In November 2023, Hayes competed as Grim Reaper on the fifth season of The Masked Singer Australia.
 After eight performances, he ended up in second place on the season, behind Dami Im.
 Hayes' memoir, Unlovable, was released on 5 November 2024.

+In November 2025, Hayes announced two concert dates for February 2026 at the West Hollywood club Troubadour, which sold out in twenty minutes.